Original Publication Date: 2009

 He covered the distance between us in two bounds and leapt at me, hurling himself at the center of my chest with a force that almost knocked me down.

-Homer is utterly lovable.
+The cat is utterly lovable.
 He leaps tall bookcases, hangs from curtains, and shoves tuna cans out of the kitchen cabinet.

 He loves life with a joyous innocence.
 It is very easy to fall in love with him!
 Everything he does takes a leap of faith.